 Want to win our fab prize?
 Make sure you are registered to Supersavvyme so that you can leave your comment below and enter the competition for a chance to win!
 Register here or scroll down to the bottom of the article to enter your comment.

-1. Kickstart each day with a brilliant breakfast
+1. Kickstart brilliant breakfasts

-WHY How many times have you heard someone say breakfast is the most important meal of the day?
-Well that’s because it’s true!
+WHY: How many times have you heard someone say breakfast is the most important meal of the day?
+Well, that’s because it’s true!
 Children who have had breakfast and a drink before school find it easier to focus in class and have more energy to see them through to lunchtime.

 2. Enjoy every bite

-WHY The brain only registers hunger and fullness after several minutes, so the faster your kids eat, the more likely they are to eat more than they really want or need.
+WHY: The brain only registers hunger and fullness after several minutes, so the faster your kids eat, the more likely they are to eat more than they really want or need.

 3. Stay snack savvy

-WHY Fruit, veg and nuts (so long as there’s no history of allergy) keep hungry tummies going far longer than sugary or salty processed foods, as well as providing more nutrients.
+WHY: Fruit, veg and nuts (so long as there’s no history of allergy) keep hungry tummies going far longer than sugary or salty processed foods, as well as providing more nutrients.

-4. Understand food is the best body fuel
+4. Understand food = fuel

-WHY Kids of all ages always want to get busy and have fun, but they need protein and carbs for strength and energy.
+WHY: Kids of all ages always want to get busy and have fun, but they need protein and carbs for strength and energy.
 Eating habits can also affect how we look – for skin health, body repair after we’ve been ill and generally making us feel good inside and out.

-5. Set a few ground rules – and stick to them!
+5. Set ground rules

-WHY By making your own recipes a little healthier your child’s tastes get used to new textures and flavours, and that can provide fantastic foundations for good eating and healthy habits in the future.
+WHY: By making your own recipes a little healthier, your child’s tastes get used to new textures and flavours, and that can provide fantastic foundations for good eating and healthy habits in the future.
 Here are some great recipes for easy dinners that taste great but are also packed with goodness – Superman suppers.

-HOW Serve wholegrain bread and cereals, reduce the intake of red meat (once a week is enough), cook chicken without the skin, avoid too many sugary drinks and juices, and cook from scratch instead of eating too much processed food, whenever you can.
+HOW: Serve wholegrain bread and cereals, reduce the intake of red meat (once a week is enough), cook chicken without the skin, avoid too many sugary drinks and juices, and cook from scratch instead of eating too much processed food, whenever you can.